 Unfortunately, each jurisdiction collects different data with the only things in common being name and address (see Appendix 1A for a table showing examples of the different data).
-However, the data do provide an excellent master address list, particularly when combined with the commercial data (below).

 Commercial Data

 There are several commercial databases available for business addresses (e.g. Dun and Bradstreet, InfoUSA/ESRI Business Analyst) as well as more specialized data for specific purposes such as stores with soda fountains (Forsyth et al. 2010)